opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Webhooks are a standard means for applications like Form to send real-time data to other applications and servers.
 As of May 2020, webhooks are available on Storage mode and can be used by agencies to securely integrate form data collection into the rest of their existing IT workflows.

 Webhooks are useful for agencies who wish to have form response data sent directly to existing IT systems.
 This removes the need for a human user to periodically export form response data from form.gov.sg, then upload it to an internally-used application.
+The permissions of that webhook handler, including which databases/tables it can write to are left up to respective agencies.
+Agencies should follow the usual security practices of software development to limit the reach of the handler.

 Update on 1st December 2021:
 Webhooks has been taken out of beta as it has been stable for over a year

+### Examples of Webhooks used

+1. TemperatureSG: One of the early responses to COVID was to record and report temperature daily.
+Many agencies did that with formSG forms, but sifting through the data, to figure out who had a fever or who had not responded was too onerous.
+TemperatureSG was a webhook integration, which made it easy to automate handling temperature responses.
+It would alert admins when one of their staff had high temperatures, and it would check daily for staff that had not reported their temperature.

+2. Zendemic operations: When people were tested positive for Covid, a form was sent to them, so they can list their close contacts, and give additional details about their health situation (which would dictate the sorting logic for them under MOH guidelines).
+As cases grew, handling the form responses became too onerous to do by hand, we implemented webhooks to read and process covid form responses, and inject data into a case management system.

 ### Who should use webhooks?